james-a-morris/james-a-morris/README.md

 ## Senior Fullstack Software Engineer

 ### About Me
-I am James Morris, a Senior Fullstack Software Engineer at [Across Protocol](https://github.com/across-protocol), with a passion for blockchain technology and decentralized finance (DeFi).
-I have a strong academic background and diverse professional experience that spans across a multitude of web3 and fintech innovations.
+I am James Morris, a Senior Fullstack Software Engineer at [Across Protocol](https://github.com/across-protocol).
+My passion lies in blockchain technology and decentralized finance (DeFi).
+With a robust academic background and extensive professional experience, I have contributed to various web3 and fintech innovations.

 ### Education
-- **B.Sc. in Computer Science and Economics**
+- **M.Sc. in Quantitative Finance**
 - **M.Sc. in Computer Science**
-- **M.Sc. in Quantitative Finance**
+- **B.Sc. in Computer Science and Economics**

 ### Socials
 - [LinkedIn](https://linkedin.com/in/jamorris-software)